GabeScott/standard-works-vault/General Conference/2014 April - The Priesthood Man.md

 # The Priesthood Man

-*By Henry B. Eyring - First Counselor in the First Presidency*
+By President Henry B. Eyring - *First Counselor in the First Presidency*

 *Given in the April session of the 2014 General Conference*

+>*You can be a great model, an average one, or a bad model.
+You may think it doesn’t matter to you, but it does to the Lord.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2014/04/the-priesthood-man?lang=eng)